 - auditory training for D/HH students

-- teaching reading to D/HH students
+- teaching reading, writing, and reasoning to D/HH students

 - American Sign Language (ASL) and Deaf culture